-The water level in the Marget Ann Mine rose over 0.56 ft during 2008; this is the third year in a row that water levels increased and the fourth yearly rise in the last ten years.
-The water level in well S-4 decreased by 0.04 ft during 2008, similar to the decline seen in 2007.
+The water level in the Marget Ann Mine rose over 1 ft during 2009; this is the fourth year in a row that water levels increased and the fifth yearly rise in the last ten years.
+The water level in well S-4 increased by 0.60 ft during 2009, following two years of decline.
 Figure 4-4 shows water-level hydrographs for these two sites with monthly precipitation totals shown.
 Water levels from 1994 through 1998 showed a consistent increase regardless of precipitation amounts.
 From 1999 through 2002, water levels declined, with little apparent influence from precipitation.
 Water levels in the Marget Ann Mine and well S-4 increased throughout 2003.
 The initial 2003 water-level rise occurred shortly after a substantial amount of precipitation in the spring (April) of 2003 and continued to raise regardless of precipitation trends the remainder of the year.
 During 2004 and 2005, water levels declined steadily throughout the year regardless of precipitation events.
-This trend reversed itself in 2006 and continued throughout 2008 with water levels rising in the spring (April), before leveling off and declining in the late fall-early winter.
-This is the same trend observed in the MT Tech well and Orphan Boy Mine.
+This trend reversed itself in 2006 and continued throughout 2009 with water levels rising in the spring (April), before leveling off and declining in the late fall-early winter.
+This is the same trend observed in the

+MT Tech well and Orphan Boy Mine, although to a lesser degree.

 Water levels in all four of the Outer Camp sites have a net increase since monitoring began.
-The increases vary from over 8 ft at the MT Tech well to over 30 ft in the Marget Ann Mine.
+The increases vary from over 9 ft at the MT Tech well to over 32 ft in the Marget Ann Mine.

 Figure 4-3.
-Water-level hydrograph of the Orphan Boy Mine and Montana Tech wells.
+Water-level hydrograph for the Orphan Boy Mine and Montana Tech well.

 Figure 4-4.
-Water-level hydrograph for Marget Ann Mine and well S-4.
+Water-level hydrograph for the Marget Ann Mine and well S-4.